 That means if you’re not too keen on cold temperatures, this is the ideal time for you to visit.
 You could take the opportunity to go hiking and explore remote corners of the country in the midnight sun.

-Take advantage of the sunny days, that go on and on, to explore to your heart’s content.
-Drive the Ring Road around the island in less time.
+Take advantage of the sunny days, that go on and on, to explore as far as your itinerary allows.
 Having longer days means you can cover more distance.

-Or you could take all the time you want and really soak up the atmosphere and gorgeous landscape of glaciers, lagoons and jagged mountains.
+Or you could take all the time you want and really soak up the atmosphere and Iceland's varied landscape.

 Visit Iceland in fall – September to November